TheNewReducers/backend/README.md

 - you need API Keys for OpenAI
-- your need Google Cloud Access
+- you need Google Cloud Access